shendurelab/cfDNA/README.md

 an In Vivo Nucleosome Footprint that Informs Its Tissues-Of-Origin.
 Cell.
 2016 Jan 14;164(1-2):57-68. doi: 10.1016/j.cell.2015.11.050.
 PubMed PMID: [26771485](http://www.ncbi.nlm.nih.gov/pubmed/26771485)

 *All scripts and binaries are provided as is, without any warrenty and for use at your own risk.
 This is not the release of a software package.
-We are only providing this information and code in addition to a description of methods for making it easier to reproduce are analyses.
+We are only providing this information and code in addition to a description of methods for making it easier to reproduce our analyses.
 We are __not__ providing any support for these scripts.*

 Primary data processing of sequencing data
 ------------------------------------------